Mediatek-Cloud/MCS/key_concept/README.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/datachannel_type_hybrid.JPG)

-This data channel enables a Display and Controller data channel to be combined where there is a logical relationship between the two.
+This data channel enables a Display and Controller data channel to be combined, where there is a logical relationship between the two.
 For example, as between the data from a temperature sensor and the control settings for an air conditioning unit.

 ## **Data Types**